KumoCorp/kumomta/docs/changelog/main.md

 * When using the dkim helper and splitting the configuration across multiple files, a missing `domain` or `base` configuration section in any individual file would raise a validation error.

+* Punycode encoded domain names would resolve to the unicode representation of the domain name internally, and in the case of domains with no explicit MX records, the fallback record that was synthesized from the domain name would also be encoded in the unicode representation.